questdb/flink-questdb-connector/samples/coinbase-to-kafka-to-questdb/readme.md

 FROM ticks
 CROSS JOIN UNNEST(ticks.changes) AS changeTable (change)
 ```
-It transforms the outer array into rows, cross-joins them with the original table and then use Flink array operators to extract the inner array.
+It transforms the outer array into new rows, cross-joins them with the original table and then use Flink array operators to extract elements of the inner array.

 There is another complication: Our Kafka topic contains more than these updates.
 We also receive other kinds of messages
 from Coinbase.
 This mimic a real-world situation where Kafka is use as a backbone for all data in a company and our